swilgosz/hanamimastery/data/episodes/9-guide-to-models-in-hanami-and-rom.md

 end
 ```

 For each created article we also create a random author and assign it to the author-reader.
-When I Open the author entity, you'll see a very similar data structure, where everything is just randomly filled in using faker helpers.
+When I open the author entity, you'll see a very similar data structure, where everything is just randomly filled in using faker helpers.

 ```ruby
 # slices/main/lib/main/entities/article.rb